projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 for details on RDT configuration and :ref:`hv_rdt` for details on RDT high-level design.

-Set up the core allocation for the RTVM
+Set Up the Core Allocation for the RTVM
 ---------------------------------------

 In our recommended configuration, two cores are allocated to the RTVM: